Post

 ~=19:35 Return to Haeundae

-Haeundae Beach has markets and food trucks.
+Haeundae Beach has a market and food trucks.

-~=19:55 Go to Haeundae for grilled eel PUNGCHEONMAN 👍👍
+~=19:55 Head to Haeundae for Grilled Eel PUNGCHEONMAN 👍👍

-Grilled eel is crispy, tender, and juicy, very delicious with no fishy smell at all; grilled beef slices are good but ordinary; cold buckwheat noodles resemble brown sugar shaved ice but actually have a soy sauce flavor with crushed ice, making it refreshing and tasty.
+Grilled eel is crispy, tender, and juicy, very delicious with no fishy smell at all; grilled beef slices are good but ordinary; the cold buckwheat noodles resemble brown sugar shaved ice but actually have a soy sauce flavor with crushed ice, making it refreshing and tasty.

 Day 4 08/01 (Fri) Nampo-dong, Songdo Marine Cable Car, Yonggung Cloud Bridge, Gamcheon Culture Village, Busan Tower

-09:15 Depart for Nampo-dong
+09:15 Leaving for Nampo-dong

 Early in the morning, prepare to leave Haeundae and head to Nampo-dong.